Religion in Qatar: Christianity

 The Christian community in Qatar is a diverse mix of European, North and South American, Asian, Middle Eastern and African expatriates.
-In 2023, they form around 15.1% of the total population, being mainly made up of foreign workers from the Philippines, Europe, and India.
+According to the 2022 USCIRF factsheet, Christians form approximately 13.7% of the total population, mainly made up of foreign workers from the Philippines, Europe, and India.

 No foreign missionary groups operate openly in the country.
 In May 2005, the Qatari Government leased a piece of property on the outskirts of Doha to the representatives of Christian churches in the country for the construction of Church buildings.
+Eight Christian denominations are formally registered with the Ministry of Foreign Affairs; smaller congregations under 1,500 members cannot register independently and must affiliate as sub-groups of one of these registered denominations, worshipping at the Mesaymeer (also transliterated Maysameer) religious complex on the outskirts of Doha.
 A 2015 study estimates some 200 believers in Christ from a Muslim background, though not all of those are necessarily citizens.

 Buddhism

-In 2020, Buddhism was represented by between 1.8–3.8% of the population of Qatar, mainly comprising migrant workers from South-East Asia and East Asia especially from China, South Korea, Japan, and Vietnam.
+In 2020, Buddhism was represented by between 1.8–3.8% of the population of Qatar, mainly comprising migrant workers from South, Southeast and East Asia, and estimated at approximately 100,000 adherents.

+Baháʼí Faith

+A small Baháʼí Faith community has been present in Qatar since the 1940s, predating the establishment of the modern Qatari state.
+USCIRF estimates the community at between 200 and 300 members of more than 30 nationalities, administered by a National Spiritual Assembly.
+The Qatari government has not granted the community legal recognition; the community has sought such recognition for approximately 80 years.

+Since the early 2000s, UN Special Rapporteurs and Human Rights Watch have documented a pattern of deportations and non-renewal of residency permits targeting the community.
+In April 2026, the Baháʼí International Community reported that more than 40% of Qatar's remaining Baháʼí population was facing imminent expulsion through coordinated non-renewal of work permits.
+The community's National Spiritual Assembly chair, Remy Rowhani, was prosecuted and sentenced to five years in prison in August 2025, before being acquitted on appeal in October 2025.
+In July 2025, UN Special Rapporteurs issued a joint statement describing a "continuous pattern of targeted discrimination and persecution" against the community.

 Freedom of religion

 In 2023, the country was scored 2 out of 4 for religious freedom by Freedom House.